We Are Here For You

 We are able to file cases in the courts because all court filings have been electronic for some time.

-Until recently, serving summons and complaints were an issue, but service processors are starting to get back to regular work getting papers served.
+Until recently, serving summons and complaints were an issue, but service processors are back to regular work getting papers served.

 We have found that insurance adjusters (at least most of them) and opposing counsel have been gracious in working through these issues.
 We continue to move our injury cases forward, starting out with a demand for settlement when necessary.
 For the most part, everyone seems to know that we are all in this together.